|

 Step 1: Length of trip & route planning

-As a rule of thumb, I generally like to spend at least two nights in one place, but for smaller villages, one night is enough.
+As a rule of thumb, I like to spend at least 2 nights in one place, but in smaller villages, 1 night is enough.

 Download the Google Maps app

-• Do you prefer sticking to main roads and motorways, or do you want to take scenic backroads?
+• Do you prefer sticking to main roads and motorways, or would you rather take scenic backroads?
 Your preferred driving style will determine whether you opt for faster routes or scenic detours that take you off the beaten path.
 Keep in mind that the scenic backroads will cost more in fuel.

 Keep your route flexible